renoki-co/charts/charts/laravel/README.md

 ### Run workers (non-HTTP workload)

-Workers can be for example long-lived commands, like `php artisan queue:work` commands or `php artisan horizon` that run in separate process than the web workers that serve HTTP content.
+Workers can be for example long-lived commands, like `php artisan queue:work` commands or `php artisan horizon` that run in separate processes, other the web workers that serve HTTP content.

-In `values.yaml`, you will find a list where you can define all the workers.
-Each worker will be in its own Deployment and you can define the command to run on each one, as well as the pod settings.
+To deploy such workload, check the [Worker Chart](https://github.com/renoki-co/charts/tree/master/charts/laravel-worker) that will ease the job for you.

 ## Monitoring